dberma02/budgee/README.md

 This project is still in progress, and only some of it's features have been implemented at this point.
 The website uses Angular2 views which interact with a Ruby Rails API that sends and retrieves transaction data.
-The API when sent transaction data (formatted like the example data, whose format is that of a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database (I have been runnung the app with a local MySQL).
-The views call the API to recieve the data for the transactions table and for all graphs.
+When sent transaction data (formatted like a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database (I have been runnung the app with a local MySQL).
+The views  recieve all data displayed in the transactions table and in all graphs from calls to the API.

 I am planning for the project to have three main components: A transactions table where one can view and categorize each of his/her transactions,